twosigma/flint/doc/partition.md

 **Definition 4: PartitionPreservingUnaryNode**
 ```
-Given a DataFrame df, df1.executedPlan = leaf, df2.executedPlan = leaf :: node_1, node_1 is a PartitionPreservingUnaryNode iff:
+Given a DataFrame df, df1.executedPlan = leaf, df2.executedPlan = leaf :: node, node is a PartitionPreservingUnaryNode iff:
 df1 and df2 have the same partitioning
 ```

 **Definition 5: PartitionPreservingDataFrame**
 ```
 A DataFrame df is a PartitionPreservingDataFrame iff:
-df.executedPlan = leaf :: node_1 :: node_2 :: .. :: node_n, where leaf is PartitionPreservingLeafNode and node_1 ... node_n are PartitionPreservingUnaryNodes
+df.executedPlan = leaf :: node_1 :: node_2 :: .. :: node_n, where leaf is PartitionPreservingLeafNode and node_1 ... node_n are all PartitionPreservingUnaryNodes
 ```

 Partition Info
 --------------
-TimeSeriesRDD consists of a DataFrame and an OrderedRDD.
-OrderedRDD maintains partition metadata, called `PartitionInfo`. `PartitionInfo` consists of:
+`TimeSeriesRDD` consists of a `DataFrame` and an `OrderedRDD`. `OrderedRDD` maintains partition metadata named `PartitionInfo`. `PartitionInfo` consists of:
 * Time ranges
-* Partition dependencies between OrderedRDD and DataFrame
+* Partition dependencies between `OrderedRDD` and `DataFrame`

 **Theorem 1**
 ```